pikiton/Tor-Portable/README.md

 Tor Portable is a simple, fully portable core with configuration files for interacting with it.
 My goal is to provide free access to the Internet for the maximum number of people while living in a country with strict censorship and an authoritarian regime.

 To achieve my goal, I freely combine, modify and distribute available open-source solutions with the most promising future today.
 Ensuring the popularity of these solutions is achieved by keeping them simple and accessible.
 My motivation is crystal clear, and I don't pretend to do anything greater than this.
-It's enough that some of my users like what I do, while I do this because of a deep aversion to authoritarianism and the desire to get some of the popularity for it.
+It's enough that some of my users like what I do, while I do this because of a deep aversion to authoritarianism and the desire to get some of the fame for it.
 The project shares the BSD-3 license common to Tor.

 Without further ado, here we go.